-Students pursuing projects in the sciences (biology, chemistry, computer science, geosciences, mathematics, physics, and psychology) may apply to conduct research under the guidance of a Denison faculty member.
-Applications for summer science awards are submitted to the Anderson Coordinator, Dr. Jessica Rettig.
-For more information, see the Anderson Summer Science Program on MyDenison.
+Anderson Summer Students pursuing projects in the sciences (biology, chemistry, computer science, earth and environmental sciences, mathematics, physics, and psychology) may apply to conduct research under the guidance of a Denison faculty member.

-Students pursuing projects in the social sciences, humanities, fine arts, and interdisciplinary fields may apply to conduct an independent research, scholarly, or creative project under the guidance of a Denison faculty member.
-Applications are evaluated by the Student Research Grants Committee (SRGC), an elected committee made up of four faculty members (one from each division of the college).
-For more information about the on-campus summer scholars program, visit MyDenison.
+Students pursuing projects in the social sciences, humanities, fine arts, and interdisciplinary fields (including social science-oriented projects in psychology or data analytics) may apply to conduct an independent research, scholarly, or creative project under the guidance of a Denison faculty member.

 Qualified students may also apply for several other specialized Summer Scholar Awards: